A comprehensive list of 2023 tech layoffs | TechCrunch

 Tada

-Operated by Korean ride-sharing company Socar’s subsidiary VCNC announed on June 15 that it plans to let go of at least 50% of its staff or about 45 people at Tada.
+Operated by Korean ride-sharing company Socar’s subsidiary VCNC announced on June 15 that it plans to let go of at least 50% of its staff or about 45 people at Tada.

 Better.com